Teodoro Obiang Nguema Mbasogo: New constitution

 The country nominally returned to civilian rule in 1982, with the enactment of a slightly less authoritarian constitution.
 At the same time, Obiang was elected to a seven-year term as president; he was the only candidate.
+He was sworn in on 12 October, the 14th anniversary of the country's independence from Spain.
 He was reelected in 1989, again as the only candidate.
 After other parties were nominally allowed to organize in 1992, he was reelected in 1996 and 2002 with 98 percent of the vote in elections condemned as fraudulent by international observers.
 In 2002, for instance, at least one voting district was recorded as giving Obiang 103 percent of the vote.

 He was reelected for a fourth term in 2009 with 97% of the vote, again amid accusations of voter fraud and intimidation, beating opposition leader Plácido Micó Abogo.

-Obiang's rule was at first considered more humane than that of his uncle.
+Obiang's rule is considered more humane and less authoritarian and corrupt than that of his uncle.
 By some accounts, however, it has become increasingly brutal, and has bucked the larger trend toward greater democracy in Africa.
 According to most domestic and international observers, he leads one of the most corrupt, ethnocentric and repressive regimes in the world.
 Equatorial Guinea is essentially a one-party state dominated by Obiang's Democratic Party of Equatorial Guinea (PDGE).
 The constitution grants Obiang sweeping powers, including the power to rule by decree.

 Although opposition parties were legalized in 1992, the legislature remains dominated by the PDGE, and there is no substantive opposition to executive decisions.
-At present, every Senate seat and all but one seat in the Chamber of Deputies is held by the PDGE.
 There have never been more than eight opposition deputies in the lower house, while the PDGE has held every seat in the Senate since its inception in 2013.
 For all intents and purposes, Obiang holds all governing power in the nation.

 The opposition is barely tolerated; indeed, a 2006 article in Der Spiegel quoted Obiang as asking, "What right does the opposition have to criticize the actions of a government?"
 The opposition is severely hampered by the lack of a free press as a vehicle for their views.
 There are no newspapers and all broadcast media are either owned outright by the government or controlled by its allies.